kragen/derctuo/virtual-machine-setup.md

 `wm2`; I worked around this by running QEMU with `-vnc :2`.
 QEMU by default has no authentication on its VNC interface; rather than fixing this (there’s maybe an option to fix that?)
-I just packet-filtered VNC and, for good measure, X-Windows too:
+I just packet-filtered VNC on the machine hosting QEMU and, for good measure, X-Windows too:

     iptables -A INPUT -s 127.0.0.0/24 -p tcp --dport 5900:6100 -j ACCEPT iptables -A INPUT -s 192.168.0.0/24 -p tcp --dport 5900:6100 -j ACCEPT iptables -A INPUT -p tcp --dport 5900:6100 -j REJECT

+(A little additional work was needed to get this to take effect at every boot.)

 To connect remotely to the server from outside its local network, I’m tunneling over `ssh`, which works pretty well: